"What's a ghost? Unfinished business, is what!"

 "I'm not your fuckin' tour guide."

 That was it.
 He was gone.
 Just like I remembered him and yet nothing like him at all.
-The distance between us un-bridged by than some war stories.
+The distance between us un-bridged by some war stories.
 Was this how things were up here?
 I was blowing up with all my new found faculties and vocabulary(chasm? interminable?
 Who the hell am I trying to impress?) yet an old friend now is a rank stranger.
 Now I felt my insignificance.
 As if I needed something else to humble me.
 I was behind.
 I had to catch up, study for the next moment.
 There wasn't any way to fake it around here.
 I wished like hell Trumbo would re-appear but the more I thought about it, the more likely it seemed I might not ever see him again.

-Despite my wavering confidence in ever seeing Trumbo again, I was struck with the infinite possibilities of who I might encounter, including my own father and it was the thought of my father that reminded me that I needed to get home and be there when my news arrived.
+Despite my wavering confidence in ever seeing Trumbo again, I was struck with the infinite possibilities of who I might encounter, including my own parents and it was the thought of my father that reminded me that I needed to get home and be there when my news arrived.
 As soon as I started to formulate the idea, I was above my house that quick.
 And though I knew there were a thousand sophisticated ways to express this phenom, I just thought it was some pretty cool shit!
 So enamored with my new found skills, I entered my house through the chimney only to be staggered by the presence of at least 50 people in my living room.
 Trying to figure out why there was a party that I wasn't invited to when it dawned on me that the room was filled with my new found demographic.
 Dead souls inhabited my abode.
 My wife Abby, perched on the couch, totally unaware of any presence and also seemingly oblivious to the loud, pounding bass-driven music pulsating through out the house.
 Scanning the room, I did not recognize anybody save for one woman and that one woman was somebody I had never officially met.
 Based on the irritation that instantaneously flashed upon her pallid face when our eyes locked and the aggressive manner of which she left her table of card players and knocked against the other semi-see-through denizens on her way to meet me, I was fairly certain that this person still did not hold me in high regard.
 Her approach also brought the illuminating sting of hindsight.
 It was Abby's grandmother, Annaliese.
 She had passed before Abby and I started dating but Abby always felt her presence was close by, that she was watching over us.
 My original motivation upon meeting Abby was more primal than esoteric but I had the foresight to know that questioning such a belief might jeopardize my original motivations and as our relationship grew, it seemed a rather benign matter so I never felt the need to squelch what I secretly considered nonsense.
 I even consented and paid for a meeting with a medium, who I nicknamed Sigmund Fraud and confirmed Abby's belief's that she was indeed, very close by and was so involved in our lives as to inform the medium that I needed to "get off the pot."
 Bubbling above the meridian of disbelief in regards to any afterlife, I gave some time in trying to understand if Annaliese meant I was lazy or using marijuana or if it was some sort of metaphor for doing more with my life.
 At that point in my life, this ghostly trident of accusation was actually a winning trifecta of utter truth.
 Of course, I railed against this claim by way of guilt and what a profound waste of my hard-earned money but the message was clear and the point taken.
 It also served as a cracking of the door to any sort of life beyond what I knew life to be but I'm 100% convinced I did not use the word profound when thinking about that incident.

 I recognized her from photo's but she was younger now than the pictures I had seen.
-The resemblance to Abby being much stronger in the flesh, or whatever physicality we now existed yet her familiarity to my optics did not stir any of the other emotions I felt when I looked at her grand-daughter.
+The resemblance to Abby being much stronger in the flesh, or whatever physicality of which we now existed yet her familiarity to my optics did not stir any of the other emotions I felt when I looked at her grand-daughter.
 Her greeting cemented all that I feared.

 "You stink."
 I could not deny this as the sulfuric aroma had followed me from the accident, it's origin becoming obvious.
 I put up a defiant front under the misconception that I actually had some pull by standing in my own house.